What Is Costochondritis?

 Tietze syndrome is often confused with costochondritis, but they are distinct entities.
 The main difference is the visible and palpable swelling at the costosternal joint in Tietze syndrome — absent in costochondritis.
 Tietze syndrome typically affects an isolated joint (2nd or 3rd costosternal), whereas costochondritis frequently involves multiple joints.
 Tietze syndrome is rarer and may have a greater tendency toward chronicity.

 Ultrasound confirms periarticular swelling in Tietze syndrome.
 Both conditions are benign and respond to conservative measures, but the distinction matters for prognosis and follow-up.
-Refractory Tietze syndrome may benefit from ultrasound-guided joint injection, a technique similar to the one used for persistent costochondritis.
+Refractory Tietze syndrome may benefit from ultrasound-guided joint injection, similar to the technique used for persistent costochondritis.

-Herpes zoster and fibromyalgia: causes of chest pain that are difficult to diagnose
+Herpes zoster and fibromyalgia: hard-to-diagnose causes of chest pain

-Herpes zoster is an insidious cause of chest pain because the unilateral burning pain may precede the vesicular rash by 2-5 days — a period in which the diagnosis is exclusively clinical and difficult.
-Cutaneous hyperesthesia in the affected dermatome (a burning sensation with light touch of the skin) is an important clue.
-In immunocompromised patients, postherpetic neuralgia is a serious complication that requires specific, early treatment with antivirals.
+Herpes zoster is an insidious cause of chest pain because the unilateral burning pain may precede the vesicular rash by 2-5 days — a window in which diagnosis is purely clinical and difficult.
+Cutaneous hyperesthesia in the affected dermatome (a burning sensation with light skin touch) is an important clue.
+In immunocompromised patients, postherpetic neuralgia is a serious complication requiring early, specific antiviral treatment.

-Fibromyalgia may include chest pain among its multiple painful sites, but the diagnosis is based on the ACR 2010 criteria (widespread pain, the widespread pain index, and the symptom severity scale), with the presence of fatigue, non-restorative sleep, and cognitive symptoms.
-The medical acupuncturist familiar with fibromyalgia will recognize that costochondritis in a patient with fibromyalgia may be a local manifestation of central sensitization, requiring an approach that addresses both conditions.
+Fibromyalgia may include chest pain among its multiple painful sites, but diagnosis is based on ACR 2010 criteria (widespread pain, the widespread pain index, and the symptom severity scale), with fatigue, non-restorative sleep, and cognitive symptoms.
+A medical acupuncturist familiar with fibromyalgia will recognize that costochondritis in a fibromyalgia patient may be a local manifestation of central sensitization, requiring an approach that addresses both conditions.

 Treatment